ultralytics/ultralytics/docs/en/usage/python.md

 ## Explorer

+???+ warning "Community Note ⚠️"

+    As of **`ultralytics>=8.3.10`**, Ultralytics explorer support has been deprecated.
+But don't worry!
+You can now access similar and even enhanced functionality through [Ultralytics HUB](https://hub.ultralytics.com/), our intuitive no-code platform designed to streamline your workflow.
+With Ultralytics HUB, you can continue exploring, visualizing, and managing your data effortlessly, all without writing a single line of code.
+Make sure to check it out and take advantage of its powerful features!🚀

 Explorer API can be used to explore datasets with advanced semantic, vector-similarity and SQL search among other features.
 It also enabled searching for images based on their content using natural language by utilizing the power of LLMs.
 The Explorer API allows you to write your own dataset exploration notebooks or scripts to get insights into your datasets.

 !!! example "Semantic Search Using Explorer"